-A fundamental tenet of sound regulatory practice is that the benefits of a proposed regulation should, as a general matter, outweigh the costs that such regulation imposes on society.
-Yet the federal financial regulators have historically conducted ineffective cost-benefit analysis of proposed rules, when they conduct it at all, and have refused to change course even after a regulation has been proven to be too costly.
+A fundamental tenet of sound regulatory practice is that the benefits of a proposed regulation should, as a general matter, outweigh the costs that such regulation imposes on Yet the federal financial regulators have historically conducted ineffective society. economic analysis of proposed rules, when they conduct it at all, and have refused to change course even after a regulation has been proven to be too costly.

 Indeed, among the federal financial regulatory agencies, only the SEC and the CFTC have statutory requirements to "evaluate" costs and benefits.
 But these requirements are porous and result in systematically insufficient analyses, which in turn exacerbate the costs of financial regulations for households and businesses.
-The CFTC Inspector General has found the Commission's cost-benefit analyses insufficient, 237 and former Commissioner Scott O'Malia once lamented the CFTC's failure to follow executive orders directing agencies to conduct cost-benefit analysis:
+The CFTC Inspector General has found the Commission's economic analyses insufficient, and former Commissioner Scott O'Malia once lamented the CFTC's failure to follow executive orders directing agencies to conduct economic analysis:

-It is my concern that the Commission's cost-benefit analysis has failed to comply with the standards for regulatory review outlined in OMB Circular A-4, Executive Order 12866, and President Obama's Executive Orders 13,563 and 13,579....
+It is my concern that the Commission's cost-benefit analysis has failed to comply with the standards for regulatory review outlined in OMB Circular A-4.
+Executive Order 12866, and President Obama's Executive Orders 13,563 and 13,579....
 President Obama was very clear in his two Executive Orders that he expected the highest standards of analysis to validate the necessity of government rulemaking to ensure we don't impose undue and unfounded economic burdens on market participants and the public as a whole.
-I don't believe the Commission's rulemakings comply with this directive or OMB Circular A-4.238 http://www.cftc.gov/idc/groups/public/@newsroom/documents/file/omalialetter022312.pdf.
+I don't believe the Commission's rulemakings comply with this directive or OMB Circular A-4.274

-Similarly, SEC analyses of costs and benefits have been demonstrably less rigorous than those conducted by other executive branch agencies, papering over significant costs and

-71 Financial Services Committee: The Financial CHOICE Act June 23, 2016 failing to consider important alternatives.
-239 The GAO has documented cost-benefit analysis shortcomings at both the SEC and CFTC.
-240
+Similarly, SEC analyses of costs and benefits have been demonstrably less rigorous than those conducted by other executive branch agencies, papering over significant costs and failing to consider important alternatives.
+The GAO also has documented economic analysis shortcomings at both the SEC and CFTC.